Table of Contents

 12. When is the Property or Wire Method called in the Component Lifecycle?

-13. What are the Lifecycle Hooks in LWC?
+13. What are Lifecycle Hooks in LWC?

 - Constructor: Called when the component has been generated.
+It is the first lifecycle hook to fire and is used for component initialization.

 - ConnectedCallback: This callback is triggered when the component is added to the document.